-While making sure to include plenty of antioxidant-rich fruits and vegetables in your diet can control oxidative stress, you can also look for beauty products with antioxidants to fight the effects of free radicals on your complexion.
+While making sure to include plenty of antioxidant-rich fruits and vegetables in your diet can control oxidative stress, you can also look for beauty products with antioxidants to fight the effects of free radicals on the appearance of your skin.

-Remember, free radicals cause cellular damage to the DNA, speeding up signs of aging such as wrinkles, dry skin, and under-eye circles and a loss of elasticity in the skin.
-Look for these following six must-have ingredients to combat free-radical damage.
+Remember, free radicals cause cellular damage to the DNA, speeding up signs of aging such as wrinkles, dry skin, under-eye circles, and a loss of elasticity in the skin.
+Look for the following six must-have ingredients to combat free-radical damage.

 The best anti-aging antioxidants